junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 #### Posting summary

-Aren't we all, a monster, in a way?
+Aren't we all, monsters, in a way?

 Some crawl out, some hide deep; some drink red, some bleed black.